bbenedict/bbenedict/2023-100days-coding.md

 ## day 53

 I did it!
-My first open source library.  timer-score is like on pypi.
+My first open source library.  timer-score is live on pypi.
 This will allow me to add a performance score to completion paths.

 ## day 54